-1. Read the PMBoK 4th edition three times before taking the exam.
+1. Read the PMBoK 5th edition three times before taking the exam.
 In that, use mind mapping to take notes, once.
-On scope, quality and procurement knowledge areas, there will be some questions straight from inputs / tools and techniques / output; In risk management the order of events (the risk life cycle) is important; etc. So reading PMBoK is crucial.
-If you can get someone to explain PMBoK concepts, from begin to end, with illustrations, you should grab that opportunity.
+On scope, quality and procurement knowledge areas, there will be some questions straight from inputs / tools and techniques / output; In risk management the order of events (the risk life cycle) is important; In quality management you get many questions on planning and QC tools etc. So reading PMBoK is crucial.
+If you can get some experiences PMs to explain PMBoK concepts, from beginning to end, with examples and stories, you should grab that opportunity.
 Technical documents can be boring to read by yourselves.

 The term ‘risk’ is defined in financial terms as ‘the chance that an investment’s actual return will be different than expected’.
 But in Project Management Body of Knowledge, project risks are defined as uncertain events that will have an effect on project objectives like scope, cost, schedule, quality etc. The impact can be positive as well as negative.
 Positive risks are called opportunities and negative risks are called threats.
 By this definition they are like two sides of a coin.
 Depending on the individual’s appetite for risk, one will view the same event as a threat or an opportunity.
 For example, making a mega blockbuster movie with Rajnikanth is an opportunity for Director Shankar.
 For others it is a threat.
 If you are a risk lover, you will sleep less but eat more and if you are risk averse you will probably sleep more but eat less.

 Inspired by the Plan Do Check Act cycle for continual improvement, I came up with this continuous self-improvement cycle.